 Design is Storytelling: My Drive for Design

-During the 2017 AIGA Louisville Design Week, renowned designer, author, and curator Ellen Lupton gave a keynote that, not to be dramatic, changed my design life.
+During the 2017 AIGA Louisville Design Week, renowned designer, author, and curator Ellen Lupton gave a keynote that, not to be dramatic, changed my life.
 She discussed designing for the senses, and a couple of times she referenced one of her books Design is Storytelling.
-Since then I’ve read the book twice, and it’s radically changed how I approach design.
-It’s helped me objectively see how and why design can be so impactful, and why it means so much to me.
+Since then I’ve read the book multiple times, and it’s radically changed how I approach design.
+It’s helped me objectively see how and why design can be so impactful and why it means so much to me.

 “Designers today produce more than logos and cereal boxes; they create situations that stimulate the mind and body over time.”

 In Design is Storytelling, Ellen draws parallels between, you guessed it, design and storytelling.
 The book is separated into 3 sections: ‘Action’, ‘Emotion’, and ‘Sensation’.
 She discusses tools that cross both the writing and design world, like narrative arcs, storyboards, personas, and more.
-She then goes into detail about how we experience design and how it can and should be a sensory experience.
-She claims that by keeping this in mind and by using these tools to extract brand attributes, we as designers can create brand stories, better communicating with people.
+She then goes into detail about how we experience design and how it can and should be a sensory experience because of the way we process the world around us.
+She claims that by keeping this in mind and by using these tools to extract brand attributes, we as designers can communicate brand stories, creating memorable experiences for people.

 Storytelling is a real thing

-Storytelling may sound trivial, but when you think about it in context, it makes sense.
+Storytelling may sound trivial, but when you think about it, its value makes complete sense.
 It’s connected humans for thousands of years, before text was ever written down.
 It’s how tales were passed down, how we learned from each other, how we made social connections.
 It’s basically hard-wired into us.
-If we can extract brand stories and bring them to life, we can then use design to better tell those stories.
+If we can extract brand stories and bring them to life, we can then use design to better tell those stories and communicate value.

 While ‘things’ like a logo or billboard may be static, the way we experience them is not.
 You eye coffee packaging while you impatiently wait for your morning cup, stare at a billboard while stuck in traffic, or nervously look over a menu on a first date.
 Design never sits still, just like a story.
 By weaving these stories together to fluctuate over time and space, we can create experiences that really move people.